WKFS: Hit radio

-In August 1998, Jacor flipped WAQZ to contemporary hit radio as WKFS "Kiss 107", beginning an attack on market-leading CHR WKRQ.
+In August 1998, Jacor flipped WAQZ back to contemporary hit radio (CHR) as WKFS "Kiss 107", beginning an attack on market-leading CHR WKRQ.
 (The WAQZ call letters were revived in 2000 on 97.3 FM when it flipped to alternative.)
 In January 1999, after nearly a decade running the Milford station, Jacor acquired it outright alongside WSAI and WCKY from Middle Market Broadcasting, which had leased all three.
 It was not until 2004 that WKFS and WVMX (94.1 FM) were united with the rest of the cluster, moving from their studios in Mount Auburn to new facilities in Kenwood.

 In 2000, WKFS posted a major ratings increase to edge ahead of WKRQ for the first time.
 The station placed third overall in the market in the spring 2002 survey, part of a one-two-three sweep by WLW, WEBN, and WKFS.
 This success came as Clear Channel Communications (today's iHeartMedia), which had purchased Jacor in 1999, aggressively used voicetracking and the sharing of DJs among stations in similar formats, to the point that one Cincinnati Post column in 2002 noted the station had "almost no DJs based in Cincinnati".
 By 2019, however, the station was pulling less than half the rating of WKRQ.

 WKFS began airing a local morning show hosted by Tiffany Potter in April 2021.
 It was the first time since 2012, when Jare and Joey were axed after less than six months to make way for The Kane Show, that WKFS had a local morning show.
 That was replaced in 2016 by Brooke & Jeffrey, also syndicated.
 The station is also local in afternoons with JonJon & Friends, featuring Jon Curl, formerly of WKRQ.

+During the July 4th weekend of 2023, WKFS relaunched its CHR format in a manner mirroring similar format shifts done at WBBM-FM in Chicago and WPOW-FM in Miami, reducing current songs down to as low as three to four an hour and focusing primarily on "throwback" CHR hits from the 2000s and 2010s, with sweepers announcing "the Kiss you love is back" and introducing the temporary slogan "Your Summer Party Station".
+The move came as WKFS proved unable to beat WKRQ, finishing with only a 2.1 in the May 2023 Nielsen Audio ratings for the market, insurmountably behind WKRQ's 5.9 share.